What is D2C Business?

 - As a brand, this social media platform can work as an eCommerce site.
 Since you can sell your products from the platform itself.

 - Engaging with your audience builds a personal connection with your consumers.

 As a brand, you can achieve this with the help of social media contests, giveaways, and even use influencers to endorse your brand.
 One such example of a brand that was successful with the help of social media is Bewakoof.
 This is an online clothing brand, that increased its revenues through social media.

 5. Having Customer Support

 For any business, your goal should be to have happy customers.
 This can work in the favor of your brand.
-This will guarantee your brand with returning customers.
-Furthermore, you will have these customers promoting your brand via written reviews and word of mouth.
+This will guarantee your brand with returning consumers.
+Furthermore, you will have these consumers promoting your brand via written reviews and word of mouth.
 Social media too works similarly.
 When you have customers sharing your content there is a bigger chance that they will also buy your product.
 Therefore, giving your business a steady growth in its customer base.
 Your brand should strive for customer loyalty.
 You can do this organically with:

 - Reward loyalty with points or gifts.

 - Establish trust with timely services and good customer support.